 If you are feeling like you need extra training to support your MIS, that is OK, we all are a work in progress, myself included.
 In this case simply invest in the training or support to help you polish your skills.
 No one likes to pay for materials, a service, or attend a training (and we have all been there) and then walk away with very little information.
 Make sure your attendees leave with a tool or information that they can begin using right away.
 It may be helpful to look at Tip # 7 in this blog post.

 MIS Tip Five: Don't overthink it.
 As a healing (note the word healing!) perfectionist, I have a tendency to want to make sure every single thing I do in my business is "perfect."
-Here is what I have learned: There is no perfect platform to host a webinar (each has benefits and drawbacks), there is no one perfect website building platform, and no therapist or coach has all the perfect secrets.
+Here is what I have learned: There is no perfect platform to host a webinar (each has benefits and drawbacks), there is no one perfect website building platform, and none of us is perfect!

-And...biggest take away: You cannot please all of the people all of the time.
-No matter how much love and labor you put into a training, speech, product or book, while some will love your work, there will always be the Negative Nellie or Envious Ed that have something snarky to say.
+And...here is the biggest take away: You cannot please all of the people all of the time.
+No matter how much love and labor you put into a training, speech, product or book, while some will love your work, there will always be the Negative Nellie or Envious Ed that has something snarky to say.
 When (not if) this happens to you, be polite, be professional, be fabulous, be kind and keep your chin up buttercup.
 You can offer information dipped in gold and unicorn dust and I promise you there will be that one person who will react negatively.

 Repeat after me: “I will take in constructive, kind feedback from supportive friends and colleagues, and I will move away from negative or shaming comments dressed up as “feedback”.
 If someone is unkind, I will not personalize their words or actions, but instead will remind myself that is their stuff to work through.
 Boundaries will be my best friend.”